ambientkit/ambient/README.md

 ### What is it?

 Ambient is framework in Go for building web apps using plugins.
 You can use the plugins already included to stand up a blog just like the [Bear Blog](https://bearblog.dev/) or create your own plugins to build your own web app.

+Use the [Sample App Tutorial](cmd/myapp/README.md) to quickly get the sample app up and running locally.

+Use the [Deployment Guide](DEPLOYMENT.md) to deploy serverless on Google Cloud (Cloud Run), AWS (App Runner), or Azure (Functions).

+Use the [Plugin Development Guide](PLUGIN.md) to build your own plugins.

 ### Why was this created?